proycon/sxmo-docs/USERGUIDE.md

     <tr>
       <td>$SXMO_GPSLOCATIONSFILES</td>
       <td>
-        Files of GPS coordinates to populate the locations menu in the foxtrotgps menu.
+        <p>Files of GPS coordinates to populate the locations menu in the foxtrotgps menu.</p>
-        Each file is expected to be a tsv; the first entry being the location; the second being lat/lon pair.
+        <p>Each file is expected to be a tsv; the first entry being the location; the second being lat, lon pair.</p>
       </td>
     </tr>
   </tbody>